pubkey/rxdb/README.md

   <p>

 When two instances of RxDB use the same storage-engine, their state and action-stream will be broadcasted.
 This means with two browser-windows the change of window #1 will automatically affect window #2.
-This works completely serverless.
+This works completely offline.
 </p>
 </summary>